oVirt/ovirt-site/source/sla/quota.html.md

 ###### Views

 [all_quotas](Features/Design/Quota#Appendix) - View of all the Quotas attached to all the storage pools for all Users.

+**quota_global_view** - The table is similar to quota limitation only it represents how much is used from the limitation.

 Column Name